CoreDNS (kube-dns) Resolution Truncation Issue on Kubernetes (Amazon EKS)

 How to reproduce

-In my testing, I was running Kubernetes cluster with Amazon EKS (1.5) with default deployments (such as CoreDNS, AWS CNI Plugin and kube-proxy).
-The issue can be reproduced when following steps with commands below:
+In my test environment, I was running an Amazon EKS 1.5 cluster with the default components, including CoreDNS, the AWS CNI plugin, and kube-proxy.
+The issue can be reproduced with the following steps:

 $ kubectl create svc externalname quote-redis-cluster --external-name <MY_DOMAIN>